kaistmm/SSLalignment/README.md

 | IS3                      |           is3         |

 ## Evaluate other methods
+Simply save the checkpoint files from the methods as 'ezvsl_flickr.pth'.
+We have already handled the trivial settings.
 | Method                   |  pth_name must contains  |
 |--------------------------|--------------------------|
 | Chen et. al. [Paper](https://arxiv.org/pdf/2104.02691) |           lvs            |